coveo/ui-kit/packages/headless/README.md

 const unsubscribe = engine.subscribe(onStateUpdate);

-// When you don't need to listen to state changes anymore (e.g., when a component is deleted). unsubscribe();
+// When you don't need to listen to state changes anymore (e.g., when a controller is deleted). unsubscribe();
 ```

-**Note:** the listener function is called on **every** action dispatch, so make sure you only perform costly operations, like rendering a UI component, if the state they depend on has changed.
+**Note:** the listener function is called on **every** action dispatch, so make sure you only perform costly operations, like rendering a UI controller, if the state they depend on has changed.

 ### Extending the headless state